Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 This was never an option for us until now because we’ve always lived in smaller homes.

-Since we moved, we technically could set up a card table, but I decided instead to invest in this 1000-piece puzzle board.
+Since we moved into a bigger home (hopefully, our forever home), we technically could set up a card table, but instead, I decided to invest in this 1000-piece puzzle board.
+We actually have two now – one for my oldest who is a hardcore puzzler and one for the rest of the family.

 It can easily be moved to a different room and stored away from the puzzle-wreckers when we need the kitchen table.